TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

         - [x] Get offender/defender ids and components into the system.

-        - [ ] Implement processing attack logic.
+        - [x] Implement processing attack logic.
             - See below for an example.
             - Use time debounce.
                 - [x] Add time field to combat.
-                - [ ] Move time field to health stats component.
+                - [x] Move time field to health stats component.
+            - [x] Implement handling of parrys/guards.

         - Below is some example code I thoguht of for processing attacks.
         ```cpp